Gen Z Bible Translation: Understanding, Engaging, and Enhancing Scripture for Young Adults

 - Leader actions: Use small-group facilitation, contextualized teaching, and digitally-native devotion formats.

-How Can AI Enhance Bible Study and Translation for Gen Z?
+How Can Enhance Bible Study and Translation for Gen Z?

 - Interactive Q&A: Conversational queries yield contextual explanations and cross-references.